mike-seger/vaadin-petstore/README.md

 ```
 Open http://localhost:9999/

-## Generate liquibase schema snapshot from running DB
+## Generate liquibase schema snapshot from DB
-A file from the current DB data can be generated in order to pre-populate the DB with other than the provided default data..
+A file from the current DB data can be generated in order to pre-populate the DB with other than the provided default data in (src/main/resources/db/changelog/).
 ```
 mvn liquibase:generateChangeLog
 ```